Stamplay/docs/source/includes/object.md

 The exhaustive list of MongoDB operators available can be found in the API Overview Section under [Advanced Queries](#advanced-queries).

-### Comparing Integer Values
+### Comparing Values

-When filtering through integer type fields, we often need the ability to run an expression to evaulate whether a value is more than just simply equal to, but one or more of the following:
+When filtering through certain field types, we often need the ability to check if a value falls within a certain range, versus strictly matching.

+This often applies to integer value type fields where one might want to return all records where a value is greater than one value but less than or equal to another.

+Another scenario, within date fields.
+We can use the same comparator expressions to see if a date value if before or after, or on another.

+When querying a date field, pass in an data `ISO` string as the value to compare against, or unix timestamp.

 <div class="lang-content javascript nodejs">

+  The following methods are useful for doing such comparisons within a query:

   | Method               |         |
   |----------------------|---------|